Platform description format

 Values

 A value is a notion widely used in the platform description format.
-There are three kinds of values:
+There are four kinds of values:

 • simple values that can be further divided into: